Santa Fe’s Best Live Music Venues

 Craft beer, live music and the great outdoors all go together pretty darn well, and that's why The Bridge at Santa Fe Brewing Co. is one of Santa Fe's top spots for concerts.
 When you're out in the open air, watching the sunset and listening to fine tunes, life can feel grand.
 The mountain views on on side and the award-winning brewery on the other only enhance your experience.
 This venue can hold 1,000 people, so the big-concert vibe is never really too big for the big bands that play here.
 Recent acts include Black Uhuru, X, the Posies and Rainbow Kitten Surprise, as well as local faves such as Gato Malo.
+Upcoming shows include Jesse Royal on April 16th, and Tycho on June 9th.
 Let's not forget to talk about the beer, produced by New Mexico's first craft brewery, which opened 30 years ago.
 Santa Fe Brewing Co.'s flagship, seasonal and barrel-aged sours are so good they're sold around the country.
 The Happy Camper IPA describes exactly how you'll feel standing at The Bridge, enjoying a pint of refreshing beer and listening to music that moves you.

 Meow Wolf's Mind Melting Music

 The astounding multiverse of Meow Wolf includes a dreamy music venue inside the “House of Eternal Return.”
 The space may be intimate, but the setting is mind-bending, a stage placed deep inside the interactive installation created by a artist collective that's become world-famous.
 Named one of the best small-music venues in the country by Yelp in 2017, Meow Wolf has drawn eclectic performers from around the world, such as Tokyo-based Mono, an instrumental rock band; the electro-funk group Exmag.; and the Australian alternative rock band The Church.
 No two concerts are alike, and musicians and bands enjoy playing in this fantastical venue as much as crowds enjoy listening to them.
 It's a spellbinding experience, just like exploring Meow Wolf.
-The success of these concerts moved the group to expand its efforts and last summer, Meow Wolf launched the Taos Vortex, a three-day immersive music festival in Taos, merging music by headliners The Flaming Lips and other bands with large-scale art installations, camping and more.
-The festival takes place this summer, August 16-18, and the massive line-up includes George Clinton & Parliament Funkadelic, Iron & Wine and many others.
+The success of these concerts moved the group to expand its efforts and two summers ago, Meow Wolf launched the Taos Vortex, a three-day immersive music festival in Taos, merging music by headliners The Flaming Lips and other bands with large-scale art installations, camping and more.

 Tiny’s Restaurant & Lounge